 The backing of a mirror is actually comprised of several layers, including a coat of silver, a coat of copper paint, and a coat of base paint.
 Each of these will need to be removed to get the look you want.

 Paint remover is a toxic chemical and an incredibly powerful solvent, so work with it very carefully.
 It can damage your skin, wood, and vinyl flooring, and can cause migraines.

 Pour some of the paint remover onto the back of the mirror and spread it with a paintbrush.
-Once the back is fully covered let it sit for about one to three hours.
+Once the back is fully covered let it sit for 1-3 hours.
 Afterward, grab your paint scraper and start removing the base coat paint.
 It should come off in large chunks or strips, but you will have to reapply the stripper consistently as needed until the entire coat comes away.

 Take a piece of steel wool to the remnants of the base coat as well as the copper coat that’s next.
 Buff it in circles until you get to a point where the back of the mirror has a vaguely dull and silvery look.

 Take a small amount of bleach and apply it to the back of the mirror.
 Spread it around and scrub at the silver backing with an old, used toothbrush.
 You can also alternate the toothbrush with your steel wool to clear away the silver fully.
 The silver will sometimes take on a black tinge before it wipes away completely, but all you have to do is keep repeating these steps until the rest is removed from the glass.